 Made in collaboration with Detroit artist and storyteller, Olayami Dabls, Iron Teaching Rocks How to Rust is both an allegorical fable and documentation of Dabls’ sprawling seminal art installation on Detroit’s westside.
-A book within a book, and a companion to both the installation and film by Julia Yezbick (excerpt below), Iron Teaching Rocks How to Rust encourages free association between various aspects of Dabls’ story.
+A book within a book, and a companion to both the installation and film by Julia Yezbick (excerpt above), Iron Teaching Rocks How to Rust encourages free association between various aspects of Dabls’ story.

 Words and images by Olayami Dabls.
 Edited by Maia Asshaq, Benjamin Gaydos, and Julia Yezbick.
 Photography and design by Benjamin Gaydos/goodgood (detroit).
 Risograph printing and production by Issue Press Grand Rapids for Flint Magazine, Issue No. 1.